 The explosion of Deepwater Horizon is one of the most notable offshore oil rig explosions, and it resulted in the largest oil spill in history.
 A sudden burst of natural gas caused the deadly explosion on April 20, 2010, which resulted in the death of 11 rig workers.
 Four million barrels of oil spilled into the Gulf of Mexico over the next 87 days, according to the Environmental Protection Agency (EPA).
 The vessel capsized.
 BP spent more than $14 billion on clean-up activities between 2010 and 2015, according to Offshore Technology.
 The company paid out additional claims through a special trust fund and settled cases brought by several surrounding states that were damaged due to the spillage.
 The estimated cost of the Deepwater Horizon disaster caused for BP is estimated to exceed $65 billion.

 C.P.
 Baker Drilling Barge

 The C.P.
-Baker Drilling Barge was used for drilling operations for Pan American Petroleum Corporation in Eugene Island in the Gulf of Mexico.
-This offshore oil rig explosion occurred on June 30, 1964 after it experienced a blowout.
+Baker Drilling Barge was used for drilling operations for Pan American Petroleum Corporation on Eugene Island in the Gulf of Mexico.
+This offshore oil rig explosion occurred on June 30, 1964, after it experienced a blowout.
 Water permeated the vessel and electricity was lost.
 Soon, the explosion and fires started.
 The incident caused the death of 21 people and injured 22 more in the resulting fires and aftermath of the explosion.
 This meant that everyone from the 43-person crew was either injured or killed.